A Hollywood actor starred in low-budget sci-fi films. On the side, he ran a $227 million Ponzi scheme, feds say.

 By late 2019, though, the scheme started to collapse, investigators said.
 Unable to pay off investors, Horwitz allegedly scrambled to keep them appeased throughout 2020 by claiming that HBO had failed to pay for an agreed deal and suggesting that he was planning to sue the TV giant.
 He put his house on the market for $6.5 million.

-As recently as last month, the SEC said, he told one investor he might need them to pitch in to help pay for attorneys fees to recoup the money they had expected from HBO.
+As recently as last month, the SEC said, he told one investor he might need them to pitch in to help pay for attorneys’ fees to recoup the money they had expected from HBO.

 But there was never a deal with HBO or Netflix, federal investigators said.
-Since 2019, Horwitz has allegedly missed 160 payments to investors, including to one firm in Chicago that’s owed $160 million in principal, the Times reported; in all he owes roughly $270 million to investors.
+Since 2019, Horwitz has allegedly missed 160 payments to investors, including to one firm in Chicago that’s owed $160 million in principal, the Times reported; in all he owes roughly $227 million to investors, not including interest, according to the Times.

 On Tuesday, prosecutors asked to keep Horwitz in custody, noting that millions of dollars are unaccounted for.